 Moreover, late-type stars also maintain higher levels of activity and photospheric inhomogeneities (i.e., the presence of spots and faculae) than Sun-like stars \citep{Peacock2019, Lloyd2021}.
-Unocculted spots and faculae on the host star's photosphere (i.e., inhomogeneities that lie outside of a planet's transit chord), in particular, are a pernicious problem preventing the detection of M-Earth atmospheres via transit observations \citep{rackham_transit_2018, rackham_transit_2019, trappist-1_jwst_community_initiative_roadmap_2024}.
-The presence of unocculted inhomogeneties, also known as the transit light source effect (TLSE), can impart spurious features in the transmission spectra of rocky planets, which can often be significantly larger than expected atmosphere features \citep{rackham_transit_2018, rackham_effect_2023, lim_atmospheric_2023, trappist-1_jwst_community_initiative_roadmap_2024}.
-Despite these challenges, transit observations using the Hubble Space Telescope (HST) and now with JWST, have been able to widely rule out cloud-free, H/He-dominated atmospheres for rocky M dwarf planets \citep{de_wit_combined_2016, wakeford_disentangling_2019, Libby-Roberts2022, lim_atmospheric_2023, lustig-yaeger_jwst_2023, cadieux_transmission_2024, Damiano2024, kirk_jwstnircam_2024}, although such extended atmospheres are already disfavoured based on mass and radius measurements alone \citep{agol_refining_2021}.
+Unocculted spots and faculae on the host star's photosphere (i.e., inhomogeneities that lie outside of a planet's transit chord), in particular, are a pernicious problem preventing the detection of atmospheres around Earth-like planets orbiting M dwarfs via transit observations \citep{rackham_transit_2018, rackham_transit_2019, wakeford_disentangling_2019, garcia_hst_2022, trappist-1_jwst_community_initiative_roadmap_2024, rackham_toward_2024}.
+The presence of unocculted inhomogeneities can impart spurious features on the transmission spectra of rocky planets, which can often be significantly larger than expected atmosphere features \citep{rackham_transit_2018, rackham_effect_2023, lim_atmospheric_2023, trappist-1_jwst_community_initiative_roadmap_2024, rackham_toward_2024}.
+This phenomenon is often referred to as the transit light source effect (TLSE).
+Despite these challenges, transit observations using the Hubble Space Telescope (HST) and now with JWST, have been able to widely rule out cloud-free, H/He-dominated atmospheres for rocky M dwarf planets \citep{de_wit_combined_2016, wakeford_disentangling_2019, garcia_hst_2022, Libby-Roberts2022, lim_atmospheric_2023, lustig-yaeger_jwst_2023, cadieux_transmission_2024, Damiano2024, kirk_jwstnircam_2024}, although such extended atmospheres are often already disfavoured based on mass and radius measurements alone \citep[e.g.,][]{agol_refining_2021}.
 In many cases though, the TLSE, still prevents us from robustly probing secondary, or high-mean molecular weight atmospheres in transmission \citep[e.g.,][]{wakeford_disentangling_2019, lim_atmospheric_2023, cadieux_transmission_2024, may_double_2023, moran_high_2023}.